joegreene/Spring-2014-CS-Lab--SI-/Week 12/Loops.md

   The summation of f(x) = x^2 from i=0 to n where n=4 is
 ```

-The table (of iteration) is as follows:
+The table (of iterations) in the code above is as follows, where each row represents an iteration:

 | i (beginning) | `sum` (during update) | `sum` (after) | `i` (end of iteration) |
 | --- | --- | --- | --- |